edubart/nelua-batteries/README.md

 # List of libraries

-* `backtrace` - Provides a way to get tracebacks at runtime, using the popular [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) library.
+* `backtrace` - Provides a way to get trace backs at runtime, using the popular [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) library.
 * `ffi` - Cross platform FFI for Nelua, you can use it to load symbols from shared libraries.
 * `fs` - Cross platform file system library, you can use manage files and directories.